Tea-nah2003/ethproof/Assessment2.md

 i.e mapping(address => uint256) public balances;
 It means for each unique Ethereum address, there is an associated uint256 value, which in this context, represents the balance of tokens held by that address.
-The public keyword means that Solidity will automatically create a function that allows anyone to query the balance of a given address.
+The public keyword means that Solidity will automatically create a function that allows anyone to query the balance of a given address.the address can be copied from the account section and can be changed
 ```